Luka Božić: Second stint with Zadar (2022–2024)

 In August 2022, Božić returned to Zadar signing a short-term contract with a possibility of renewal.
 Over 2022–23 season, Božić averaged 22 points, 9.8 rebounds and 6.4 assists over 25 ABA League regular season games.
 For his performances, he was named the ABA League MVP and the ABA League Ideal Starting Five.
 Zadar was eliminated in the quarterfinals of the Playoffs series by Crvena zvezda.

 During the 2023–24 season, Božić continued with performances from the last season, averaging 19.8 points, 7.8 rebounds and 6.3 assists over 27 games.
 In April 2024, he was once again named the ABA League MVP (second season in a row) and the ABA League Ideal Starting Five.
 However, Zadar was once again eliminated in the quarterfinals of the Playoffs series, this time by his former team Budućnost.

 Valencia (2024–2025)

 On July 17, 2024, Božić signed a contract with the Spanish team Valencia.

 Loan to Força Lleida (2024–2025)

 He was loaned only a month later to newly promoted top-tier team Força Lleida.
 During the 2024–25 season, he averaged 11.4 points and 3.5 rebounds on 49.6% shooting from the field, in 32 games played.

+Coviran Granada (2025–present)

+On August 8, 2025, he signed for Coviran Granada of the Liga ACB.
+With Granada, Božić managed to win two back to back ACB Player of the Month awards, for March and April of 2025–26 ACB season.